What’s the Problem?

 - Dixie Diner’s Club brand Carb Not Beanit Butter

 - Yogurt Peanut Crunch Bars with the brand name 20/20 Life Styles

 As of Sunday, at least 12 people in 5 states had been infected with the E. coli outbreak strain STEC O157:H7.
-According to the Centers for Disease Control and Prevention (CDC), 11 of the 12 confirmed victims are under the age of 18.
+According to the CDC, 11 of the 12 confirmed victims are under the age of 18.
 CDC is warning child care centers in particular to check for any unused SoyNut Butter and discard it securely so that no children or animals can get to it.